This qualification will be delivered over 1620 hours including 200 hours of practical placement.

 Students will be undertaking Pre-Training Review and LLN test prior to enrolment.
 The LLN test is not an entry requirement, students are asked to undertake the same so appropriate academic support can be ensured throughout the course of study.

-Assessments will be conducted to determine the achievement of competency-based learning outcomes.
-Assessments may include written assignments, projects, practical skill demonstration, and participation in role play, written reports, tests/exams or on-the-job observation.
+Formative and summative assessments will be conducted to determine the achievement of competency-based learning outcomes.
+Assessments may include student questions, written assignments, case studies, projects, written reports, online workshop attendance practical activities, skills demonstration and job role environment and practical placement environment.

-Students will be required to undertake work placements to apply knowledge and develop their skills as part of the course requirements.
-Placements may occur in aged care, disability, or other aged care and community settings in Melbourne or Regional areas as organised by ALACC and according to the course requirements.
+To achieve this qualification, the learner must have completed 200 hours of work placements as detailed in the Assessment Requirements of the Units of Competency.
+The work placements allow students to apply knowledge and develop their skills as part of the course requirements.
+The placements may occur in aged care, disability, or other aged care and community settings in Melbourne or Regional areas as organised by ALACC and according to the course requirements.

 Placements dates will be provided by the placement provider and can be subject to change depending on the appropriate Placement Provider’s ability to take students at a specific given period.
 Students may need to be flexible with these dates and ensure they can attend the placements as soon as it is available.

 The cost for the practical placement is included in the course fee.
 However, if a student does not attend the allocated placements, then the student will have to pay for the costs set by the practical placement providers for cancelling their placements, unless a medical certificate is provided.
 The student placement may be delayed allowing time for the Placement coordinator to find another work placement.